stat6250-s17/course-questions-wiki/week-04/README.md

 - *Question* (yren10−stat6250): What does the star sign acrtually do in this command?
 - Question (meisenbach-stat6250): What is the output of an n-way table?
 - Answer (meisenbach-stat6250): A series of two-way tables is produced with a table for each level of the other variable.
+- *Question* (lwang30-stat6250) : In what situations shall we prefer to use */list* to generate a listing output for crosstabulation tables ?

 [recipe_for_summarizing_quantitative_values (from Week 4 Overview)]